 Dislocation happens when the knee bones are moved from their proper place.
 There are five kinds:

 These are further defined by high and low velocity.
-A high velocity dislocation may occur in a fall or a car accident and include bone, tissue and neurovascular damage.
-A low velocity dislocation usually happens during sports injuries and is much less destructive, bringing with it a better prognosis.
+A high-velocity dislocation may occur in a fall or a car accident and include bone, tissue, and neurovascular damage.
+A low-velocity dislocation usually happens during sports injuries and is much less destructive, bringing with it a better prognosis.

 The anterior cruciate ligament (ACL) is often hurt when athletes quickly change direction.
 There is also the posterior cruciate ligament, which is hurt when the knee is bent and struck in the front, such as during a car accident.
 Collateral ligaments on either side of the knee can be torn, as can the meniscus that pads between the knee bones.
 The tendons that connect your muscles to the bone can also tear.

 This includes stabilizing the joint and helping you undertake physical therapy targeted to heal the unique pain that is in your knee.
 If you’ve already had surgery you can also do your physical therapy and rehabilitation with AICA Tucker.
+Dial (404) 592-1186 to learn more about your treatment options and how our Chiropractors can help.